 76ers leave Brown in limbo following crushing Game 7 loss

 PHILADELPHIA (AP) — Brett Brown survived a 10-win season to steer the Philadelphia 76ers toward the top of the Eastern Conference.
-Brown’s chances of returning for a seventh season as coach are on the rocks following back-to-back 50-win campaigns.
+He’ll get another chance to try and finish the championship chase.

+The 76ers called a 9 a.m. press conference Tuesday at their complex in Camden, New Jersey, with owner Josh Harris and general manager Elton Brand where they’ll discuss their plans for the offseason, and how Brown fits in for the future.
+ESPN reported Monday night Brown will return as coach next season.

 Joel Embiid walked off in tears, his girlfriend cradling the face of the crestfallen 7-footer.